Bihar State Power Holding Company Limited: Electricity generation capacity in Bihar

 The installed electricity generation capacity in Bihar was 6384.88 MW as of April 2020.

-There are newer projects under construction which will take total electricity generation capacity in Bihar to more than 12000 MW.
+Once completed, the under-construction projects would take total electricity generation capacity in Bihar to over 12000 MW.

 Thermal power plants in Bihar

 On 17 April 2018, Bihar state cabinet, headed by chief minister Nitish Kumar, gave its nod to handing over of Barauni Thermal Power Station, Kanti Thermal Power Station and Nabinagar Super Thermal Power Project to National Thermal Power Corporation.

 Barauni Thermal Power Station

 The current installed capacity of this power plant is 470 MW and in future the plant will have a total capacity of 720 MW with projects of 250 MW under construction.

 Unit No. 1, 2 & 3 of 15 MW each and Unit No. 4 & 5 of 50 MW each are retired as they are very old to be maintained and are retired.

 Unit 6 and 7 of 110 MW each were renovated by BHEL which also originally supplied equipments and are now operational.

 New Unit 8 of 250 MW was inaugurated in January 2018.
 Unit 9 of 250 MW is under construction and expected to be operational by 2020.

 There is another ongoing plan for new capacity addition of 500 MW (2x250 MW) to this plant.
 In March 2013, Central Government assured to provide coal linkage to Barauni Thermal Power Plant.